lambdalife/holland/docs/configuration.rst

 Fitness Storage Options
 -----------------------

 To measure performance improvements over the generations, fitness statistics can be stored for each generation.
 If enabled, the statistics recorde are max, min, mean, median, and standard deviation.
-Values can be stored either to a file (csv) or in memory and returned by :func:`~holland.evolution.evolve`.
+Values can be stored either to a file (csv) or in memory and returned by :func:`~holland.evolution.Evolver.evolve`.
 By default fitness statistics are not recorded.

 The following options are available:

     * **should_record_fitness** (*bool*) – determines whether or not to record fitness
-    * **format** (*str*) – file format (options: 'csv', 'memory'); if 'memory', stats are returned as second element of tuple in :func:`~holland.evolution.evolve`
+    * **format** (*str*) – file format (options: 'csv', 'memory'); if 'memory', stats are returned as second element of tuple in :func:`~holland.evolution.Evolver.evolve`
     * **file_name** (*str*) – name of the file to write to
     * **path** (*str*) – location of the file to write